Centennial Yards: Impact

 Centennial Yards is expected to reshape Downtown Atlanta by attracting businesses, residents, and tourists.
 The project is also seen as a key step in enhancing Atlanta’s urban core and addressing underutilized land.

 Transit

+Several MARTA stations, including the Five Points, SEC District and Vine City stations, will provide pedestrian access to Centennial Yards and neighboring event venues.
+A September 2025 presentation to the Atlanta City Council mentioned that a new entrance for SEC District station is planned to connect with Centennial Yards.

-Centennial Yards plan does not currently include a downtown multi-modal passenger rail terminal, despite the site's ideal transit location between two MARTA stations - Five Points, and GWCC/CNN Center stations.
+Centennial Yards does not currently include plans to construct a downtown multi-modal passenger rail terminal, despite the site's ideal transit location between Five Points, and SEC District stations.
 While future commuter rail is still a possibility, a terminal is not part of current plans.
 Long-standing visions for a major transit hub at The Gulch have stalled due to lack of state and city support, and a major setback occurred in 2013 when Norfolk Southern stated it couldn't accommodate commuter rail on its tracks.

-Several MARTA stations, including the Five Points, GWCC/CNN Center and Vine City stations, will provide pedestrian access to Centennial Yards and neighboring event venues.

-On September 10, 2025, MARTA Interim General Manager/CEO Jonathan Hunt in a presentation to the Atlanta City Council mentioned that a new MARTA entrance is planned into Centennial Yards.
-Where exactly this entrance will be is not clear considering the proximity to existing entrances.